kyegomez/APACAI/Documents/Services/Current/Models/Kosmos/GTM.md

    Quickly build powerful AI functionalities • Proven by testimonials from beta testers
    -----------------------------------------------------------------------------
-   Minimal integration time *    Low monthly subscription fees
+   Minimal integration time in 10 seconds *    Low usage fee

    By using Kosmos-X, individual developers can quickly incorporate advanced multi-modality AI capabilities into their projects.
 The ease and success of this integration have been vouched for by beta testers.
 We offer a fast, seamless integration process and an affordable subscription plan to minimize both time and financial commitment.